viveksingh801/temp_button_ah/README.md

 After this, the hit the above endpoints ensuring that Header: `Accept: application/json` is being passed in the both endpoints.

 A postman collection around the endpoints can be found here [Postman Collection](https://documenter.getpostman.com/view/2494122/UyxhmmbJ)

+*If you face shell script issue - Output of docker-compose stating error of Command Not Found or similar - Please change the EOL sequence to LF for the files at /temp-button/start.sh & /temp-button/wait_for.sh